 - 1 - 2 teaspoons Tabasco sauce

-- 1 tablespoon honey use pure maple syrup to keep this vegan
+- 1 tablespoon pure maple syrup

 - salt* and pepper to taste

-- sour cream
+- plant-based sour cream

 - avocado cubes

-- shredded cheddar or jack cheese
+- plant-based shredded cheddar

 - a squeeze of lime

-- cilantro leaves
+- fresh cilantro leaves

 - In a large heavy pot over medium high heat, add the olive oil, then the onion, celery and carrots.
 Sauté until the onions have softened, then add the garlic and continue to cook for just one minute.